babinyurii/crispr_cas9/README.md

 This script takes fasta alignment as an input.
 The input file is the result of deep sequencing reads mapping onto the reference sequence and is imported from the Geneious software.

-`crispr_count_indels.py` counts exact number of insertions and deletions in fasta alignment which is the result of reads mapping onto the reference sequence.
-The script creates xlsx spreadsheets with the raw count.
+`crispr_count_indels.py` counts exact number of insertions and deletions.
+The script creates excel spreadsheets with the raw count.

-`crispr_create_plots.py` uses the output of the `count_indels.py` script and constructs plots and spreadsheets containg the percentage of eash indel and its position according to the reference sequence
+`crispr_create_plots.py` uses the output of the `crispr_count_indels.py` script and constructs plots and spreadsheets containg the percentage of eash indel and its position according to the reference sequence

 The example of output file.
-Here are all the deletions found in mapping irrespective of their length:
+Here are all the deletions found irrespective of their length:
 ![bars](example_output/dels_bars.png)

 And heatmap which shows both percent of indels and their lengths: